codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 <br><br>

-#### Pipelines: Configure limit for project's pipelines
-The `PROJECT_PIPELINES_LIMIT` variable allows to you set a limit for the number of pipelines in a project.
-Capping the number of pipelines in a project prevents projects from becoming unwieldy and cluttered, and makes it easier to view the pipelines belonging to a project.

-For details, see [Pipeline limit in projects](https://artifacthub.io/packages/helm/codefresh-onprem/codefresh#projects-pipelines-limit){:target="\_blank"}.

-<br><br>

 #### GitOps: ABAC for GitOps applications
 In this release, we bring the power of ABAC for access control to GitOps for the first time as a Beta version.
 You can define fine-grained access to GitOps application entities.
 Similar to ABAC for pipelines, access is controlled through the use of rules, created by defining teams, actions, and attributes.